khesoem/code-complexity-computation/README.md

 # Replication Package

-This repository provides the programs and data necessary to replicate the results of our research paper "*EEG-Based Evaluation of Students’ Code Comprehension: Traditional vs. Cognitive Code Complexity Metrics*".
+This repository provides the programs and data necessary to replicate the results of our research paper "*Cognitive Code Complexity: An EEG Validation Study*".

 ## Contents
 The repository includes: